 Prabhu Shri Krishna is our Master.
-We lose faith because it is not possible to know what He intends – what He wishes.
-When even the intention of a human master is not possible to know beforehand – what to speak about the decision of the divine Master?
+We lose faith in Shri Krishna because it is not possible to know what He intends – what He wishes.
+When even the intention of a human master is not possible to know beforehand – what to speak of the decision of the divine Master?

 Ego is a part of these internal senses…